-The church was built in the second half, or perhaps at the end of the fifteenth century.
-At the turn of the 15th and 16th centuries, the porch was added, and then the interior was decorated with late-gothic wall paintings.
-At the end of the 16th century, after the Protestants took it over, the western entrance to the nave was walled up and the interior was filled with a wooden gallery.
+The church was built in the second half, or perhaps at the end of the 15th century.
+At the turn of the 15th and 16th centuries, a porch was added, and then the interior was decorated with late-Gothic wall paintings.
+At the end of the 16th century, after the building was taken by Protestants, the western entrance to the nave was bricked up and the interior was filled with a timber gallery.
+Medieval polychromes were also probably painted over at that time.
 In the first half of the 17th century, a rectangular annex was added to the northern wall of the nave.
-It served as a morgue, and in the case of danger it also served as a defensive function, as evidenced by arrowslits.
-After minor adjustments in the 18th and 19th centuries, a major renovation was carried out in 1970.
-In 1986 studies of late-gothic wall paintings were carried out, their restoration took place in the early 90’s.
+It served as a morgue, warehouse, and in the event of an emergency it also had a defensive function, as evidenced by narrow slits.
+After minor adjustments in the 18th and 19th centuries, a major renovation was carried out in the 1970s.
+The static problems of the building and the dampness of its walls required it.
+In 1986, research on late-gothic wall paintings was carried out, and their renewal took place in the early 1990s.

 Website apsida.sk, Spišská Belá-Strážky.